 which the Bullet

-class can check to determine if it should register a collision or not.
-We should also add an is_bullet
+check to determine if it should register a collision or not.
+We should also add

 attribute so we can check the collision properly from both objects.